-While our student teacher was presenting it was interesting to be an observer and watch the students be completely focused and engaged on the story being told.
+While our student teacher was presenting, it was interesting to be an observer and watch the children be completely focused and engaged on the story being told.

 An additional feature that was used during this story play was sound effects (i.e. the wolf’s voice, the wolf splashing into a pot of water.)
 The use of sound effects added a whole other element to the story play.

 This addition of sound was something that I was really impressed by and something that I will be integrating into my story plays from now on.